pixelated/pixelated-user-agent/CONTRIBUTING.md

 When reviewing your contribution, we apply the following criteria:

 * Test must be green.
 This usually includes an automatic check of the style guide using e.g. pep8 or jshint.
-All tests should be executed locally before you push, as well as on CI.
+All tests should be executed locally before you push, as outlined in the [wiki](https://github.com/pixelated/pixelated-user-agent/wiki/Running-Tests), as well as on CI.
 If you struggle to reproduce a failure on CI locally, please notify us on IRC so we can resolve the issue.
-* Your change should be in-line with Pixelated's direction.
+* Your change should be in line with Pixelated's direction.
 Chances that it is are good if, in descending priority:
   * It is described by an issue that is labelled as 'ready'
   * It is described by an issue that is labelled as 'backlog'
   * You've fixed a bug for which no issue existed yet, but described it in the pull request as explained in the section *Steps*